 - A strong focus on the needs of women and girls

 CARE shelter experts currently form part of the Self-recovery from Humanitarian Crisis research team – an interdisciplinary research project led by the Centre for Development and Emergency Practice (CENDEP), Oxford Brookes University, in collaboration with CARE International UK.
 Other project partners include Catholic Relief Services (CRS), CRAterre, the Global Shelter Cluster, Habitat for Humanity, Overseas Development Institute (ODI) and the British Geological Survey (BGS).

-The projects focus on understanding and supporting people’s own choices and efforts to rebuild and self-recover following natural disasters.
-The overall aim of the project is to inform humanitarian shelter practice and improve its impact.
+The project focuses on understanding and supporting people’s own choices and efforts to rebuild and self-recover following disasters.
+The overall aim of the project is to better understand the self-recovery process to inform humanitarian shelter practice, ensuring construction of safer, healthier homes.

-Why we must work with refugees from Myanmar on mid-term shelter in the Bangladesh refugee camps - James Morgan, Shelter and Site Management Specialist, considers the challenges of shifting from short-term emergency response to longer-term support and ensuring families and communities are at the centre of the process
+Why we must work with refugees from Myanmar on mid-term shelter in the Bangladesh refugee camps – James Morgan, Shelter Advisor, considers the challenges of shifting from short-term emergency response to longer-term support and ensuring families and communities are at the centre of the process

-What is self-recovery? – The challenge for humanitarian agencies - reflecting on a study after Typhoon Haiyan, which hit the Philippines in late 2013, Tom Newby, Head of Humanitarian, asks what we mean by self-recovery, and what does support to self-recovery look like?
+What is self-recovery? – The challenge for humanitarian agencies – reflecting on a study after Typhoon Haiyan, which hit the Philippines in late 2013, Tom Newby, formerly Head of Humanitarian for CARE International UK, asks what we mean by self-recovery, and what does support to self-recovery look like?

-The case for self-recovery - article in Forced Migration Review by CARE's shelter team experts Bill Flinn, Holly Schofield and Luisa Miranda Morel on the sectors development of effective and appropriate approaches to supporting the practice of self-recovery for affected people
+The case for self-recovery – article in Forced Migration Review by CARE’s self-recovery research team on the sector’s development of effective and appropriate approaches to supporting the practice of self-recovery for affected people

-Self-recovery in Nepal: Reflecting with practitioners - blog by the PSB team about a roundtable discussion held in the Dhading District of Nepal with local practitioners, academics, policymakers and affected communities to reflect on the self-recovery programmes in the area since the devastating earthquakes in 2015.
+Self-recovery in Nepal: Reflecting with practitioners – blog by the self-recovery team about a roundtable discussion held in the Dhading District of Nepal with local practitioners, academics, policymakers and affected communities to reflect on the self-recovery programmes in the area since the devastating earthquakes in 2015.